DocsWatchTowerTransaction Ingestion

 Transaction Ingestion

-How to structure transaction payloads and how WatchTower evaluates them.
+How to structure transaction events, enrich them safely, and understand WatchTower decisions.

 Operational outcomes